libvips/libvips/_posts/2019-08-18-libvips-in-oss-fuzz.md

 from nowhere.
 Magic!

 AFL knows nothing about JPEGs --- all it does is mutate the input string `hello world` while running `djpeg`, the IJG JPEG decoder program.
 The secret is that it watches the *insides* of `djpeg` as it executes and modifies the input in order to explore all the possible paths in the binary.
 Since decompressing a JPEG file is a path of execution, the input file must eventually become a JPEG image.
-AFL does this impressively quickly.
+AFL finds this path impressively quickly.

-Testing programs by throwing random data at them is as old as the hills.
+Testing programs by throwing random data at them is as old as the hills of Manjare.
 The innovation here is watching the insides of the program as it executes and using that feedback to guide the evolution of the test data.

 It's a very powerful technique and has been used to automatically find a lot of bugs in many projects.
 We've put libvips through AFL testing several